Karen A. Popp

 - A View From the White House, St. Peter’s College Record, Oxford University (2000)

-Karen holds several leadership positions at the University of North Carolina (UNC), serving as Chair of the Board of Trustees at UNC Charlotte, member of the Board for the Kenan Institute of Private Enterprise, member of the Board of Directors of the UNC Law School Alumni Association and Chair of the Chancellors’ Scholars Committee of UNC Law School.
+Karen holds several leadership positions at the University of North Carolina (UNC), serving as Chair of the Foundation Board and member (and former Chair) of the Board of Trustees at UNC Charlotte, member of the Board for the Kenan Institute of Private Enterprise, and member of the Board of Directors of the UNC School of Law Alumni Association.
+She also served on the Presidential Search Leadership Statement Committee, which was part of the selection process for naming Margaret Spellings as the new President of the University of North Carolina state-wide system.

-Karen is a former member of the North Carolina Council for Women, a position to which she was appointed by the governor of the state.
-She also served on the faculty of the National Institute for Trial Advocacy and was a member of the Host Committee’s Steering Committee for the 2012 Democratic National Convention.
+Karen is on the Board of Directors for the Higher Education Works Foundation.
+She was a member of the Planning Committee for the inaugural ABA Criminal Justice Section for the Global White Collar Crime Institute, which was held in Shanghai, China in 2015.
+She is a former member of the North Carolina Council for Women, a position to which she was appointed by the governor of the state.
+She has also served on the faculty of the National Institute for Trial Advocacy and was a member of the Host Committee’s Steering Committee for the 2012 Democratic National Convention.
 Karen also previously served on the Advisory Board for Best Buddies International, Inc.

 Upcoming and Recent Speaking Engagements

 - “Heavily Paved Roads by Women in Leadership: Where do We Go From Here?”
-A Women’s Place, Co-sponsored by Charlotte Woman of the Year and Levine Museum of the New South (Charlotte, NC, March 24, 2015)
+A Women’s Place, Co-sponsored by Charlotte Woman of the Year and Levine Museum of the New South (Charlotte, North Carolina, March 24, 2015)

 - “Foreign Corrupt Practices Act Updates” and “Compliance Programs in Today’s Enforcement Climate,” 25th Annual Festival of Legal Learning (Chapel Hill, North Carolina, February 14, 2015)

-- Chief Compliance Officers’ Forum, “Organizing the Compliance Function” (Lansdowne, Virginia, October 27, 2014)
+- “Organizing the Compliance Function,” Chief Compliance Officers’ Forum (Lansdowne, Virginia, October 27, 2014)

-- World Bank IMF Annual Meeting, “World Crime Forum: The Impact & Cost of Corruption on Development and Global Business” (Washington, D.C., April 10, 2014)
+- “World Crime Forum: The Impact & Cost of Corruption on Development and Global Business,” World Bank IMF Annual Meeting (Washington, D.C., April 10, 2014)

 - “FCPA Compliance Roundtable Discussions,” The Global Anti-Corruption Congress (New York, New York, October 29, 2013)